 But, have you ever thought about how you measure up as an insurance risk?
-When an insurance company decides to insure your home, they’re taking a calculated risk.
+When an insurance provider decides to insure your home, they’re taking a calculated risk.
 And there are a number of factors they consider when deciding whether to insure you, and at what price.
 Of course, insurance companies will look at the age and condition of your home, but they’re also looking at you.
 All these factors create the insurance score that will help determine the premiums you pay.

 Do you currently have insurance?

 If you currently have insurance on your home, it could indicate that you are a responsible home owner/renter.
 You value your possessions, and take care to make sure they’re properly insured.
 It could be inferred that you take care in other areas as well, for instance, you make sure your home is in good condition by updating and making repairs as needed.
 If you don’t currently carry insurance, why are you suddenly interested now?
 Maybe you’ve recently experienced a loss and had no coverage.
 Maybe you haven’t bothered to update your roof, and you’re worried now that the rainy season is approaching.
 You could be going on an extended vacation, and it occurs to you that you should have insurance on your home while you’re gone.
 You could have a very valid reason for wanting to purchase insurance, but when you haven’t had coverage for a while, it will make an insurance provider ask questions.

 Have you been denied coverage by another carrier?